sigcpp/sigcpp.github.io/_posts/2020-10-12-ponder-runtime-efficiency.md

 {% include start-aside.html kind="info" %}

-Sorry, no link to the page that discusses the problem because the source site teaches some bad habits.
+Sorry, no link to the page that discusses the problem because that site teaches some bad habits.
 For example, it recommends including `<bits/stdc++.h>`.

 {% include end-aside.html %}

 {% include bookmark.html id="2" %}

-### 2.&nbsp;&nbsp; Exercise
+### 2.&nbsp;&nbsp; Exercises

+Each exercise asks to develop two versions of a program.
+I recommend using this pre-configured [Compiler Explorer link](https://godbolt.org/z/da9c8c) to develop the two versions.
+I also recommend placing the text of your analysis in a GitHub gist or repo.

+For simplicity, omit validating the state of the input stream object `std::cin` in all programs developed for the exercises.

-Write a **baseline** C++ program using just selection statements to solve the problem and analyze its runtime space and time needs.
-Then **revise** the program and analyze its space and time needs in relation to the baseline.
+1. Write a **baseline** C++ program using just selection statements to solve the problem and analyze its runtime space and time needs.
+Then **revise** the program and analyze the space and time needs of the revised program in relation to the baseline.
 If you are able to write only the baseline version, please do attempt to analyze its space and time needs.

-I recommend using this pre-configured [Compiler Explorer link](https://godbolt.org/z/da9c8c) to develop the baseline program and the revision.
-I also recommend placing the text of your analysis in a GitHub gist or repo.
-Please follow the instructions included at the end of this post to submit solutions.
+   Both versions of the program should have only one function: the obligatory `main`.

+2. Write a function `as_text` which receives a number and returns the text version of the number using the same logic described in Section 1.
+Do **not** perform any user interaction (input or output) in the function.
+In `main`, read a number from the user, use function `as_text` to obtain the text version of the number, and print the text version.

+   Develop two programs: one where the `as_text` function corresponds to the baseline version developed for Exercise 1; another where `as_text` corresponds to the revised version developed for Exercise 1.

+   Write a note on how the runtime space and time needs of the programs in this exercise differ from those of their corresponding programs in Exercise 1.
+Also describe what (if any) changes you made to the programs of Exercise 1 due to observations as you developed the programs for this exercise.
+Include a rationale for any changes made.

+   **Note:** This exercise simply asks to move the conversion logic that is in `main` function in Exercise 1 to its own function such that `main` now performs only user interaction and calls the new function `as_text`.

 {% include start-aside.html kind="warn" show_icon=true %}

 Do **not** use compiler options (such as `-O1`) to optimize the generated code.
-The goal is to study the impact of implementation choices without compiler optimization.
+The goal of the exercises is to study the impact of implementation choices without compiler optimization.
 However, it is OK to enable optimization as part of an extended analysis.

-Refrain from overthinking, over-optimizing, or developing clever code that is unrealistic: this problem does **not** deserve such effort.
+Refrain from overthinking, over-optimizing, or developing clever code that is
+unrealistic: these exercises do **not** require or deserve much effort.
 Instead, develop distinct and realistic solutions that illustrate the impact of implementation choices on runtime space and time needs.

 {% include end-aside.html %}